HSAFoundation/HSA-Runtime-AMD/README.md

 #### Verify HSAIL Runtime / HSA Driver compatibility

+The HSAIL Runtime interacts with the HSA drivers using a interface library, libhsakmt.so.
+The HSAIL Runtime is dynamically linked with this library, which must be compatible with both the runtime and the HSA driver to properly work.

 #### Known Issues

 * The HSAIL Linker Service Layer does not resolve inter-module dependencies.
 Modules cannot contain declarations that correspond to definitions in other modules.